2011 United Kingdom Alternative Vote referendum: Minor parties

 The UK Independence Party's National Executive Committee formally announced that it would be supporting Alternative Vote, although it would prefer a proportional system.
 An e-mail was sent to members informing them that they might vote against AV, but were not allowed to campaign.

-The British National Party criticised AV and supported a 'No' vote.
+The British National Party criticised AV and supported a "No" vote.

 The Respect Party also supported proportional representation and campaigned against AV.
-Rob Hoveman, on behalf of Tower Hamlets Respect, wrote to the East London Advertiser on 24 February 2011 urging a 'No' vote on the grounds that the AV system created an even greater imbalance between votes and seats, and urging a proportional system instead.
+Rob Hoveman, on behalf of Tower Hamlets Respect, wrote to the East London Advertiser on 24 February 2011 urging a "No" vote on the grounds that the AV system created an even greater imbalance between votes and seats, and urging a proportional system instead.

 The Scottish Green Party also supported AV, although it prefers the adoption of STV for all elections.

-The Ulster Unionist Party and Traditional Unionist Voice supported a 'No' vote.
+The Ulster Unionist Party and Traditional Unionist Voice supported a "No" vote.
 The Green Party Northern Ireland also opposed the change to AV, as they viewed it as a betrayal of proportional representation.

 The English Democrats, the Christian Peoples Alliance and the Christian Party all supported AV.
-Pirate Party UK endorsed a 'Yes' vote, with over 90% of members expressing support for AV.
+Pirate Party UK endorsed a "Yes" vote, with over 90% of members expressing support for AV.

-The Liberal Party agreed to support the 'Yes' campaign, seeing AV as "a potential 'stepping stone' to further reform" and STV.
+The Liberal Party agreed to support the "Yes" campaign, seeing AV as "a potential 'stepping stone' to further reform" and STV.

 The Communist Party of Britain opposed AV.

 Mebyon Kernow, the Cornish nationalist party, favoured proportional representation and was disappointed that the referendum did not give voters that option.
-However, leader Dick Cole announced on 1 April 2011 that Mebyon Kernow would be supporting the 'Yes' campaign.
+However, leader Dick Cole announced on 1 April 2011 that Mebyon Kernow would be supporting the "Yes" campaign.

 The United Kingdom Libertarian Party favoured AV as a slight improvement on first-past-the-post.

 The Socialist Party of Great Britain adopted a neutral position, arguing "what matters more is what we use our votes for" in the context of class struggle.

 The Socialist Party opposed AV, pointing out that it is not more proportional than First Past the Post.

 The Alliance for Workers' Liberty opposed AV, arguing that it did not offer progress on the party's main democratic demands.

+The Socialist Equality Party stated that the only vote "worth registering" on that day was for their candidates in two local English council elections, declaring both choices "undemocratic" and the referendum itself "an exercise in political cynicism" reached as a part of a "squalid backroom manoeuvre" that is ultimately intended to sustain British capitalism.